TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.37.md

 ---

-Hear me, O Jehovah, hear me, that this people may know that thou, Jehovah, art God, and [that] thou hast turned their heart back again.
+Hear me, Yahweh, hear me, that this people may know that you, Yahweh, are God, and that you have turned their heart back again."